HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Length: approx. 10.5 km

-Claim: medium to sporty
+Claim: medium to athletic

 3. Ödenwaldstetten circular tour – Enjoy nature, history & barbecue areas

-A highlight is the Ödenwaldstetten Farmhouse Museum: In the original buildings from the 17th and 19th centuries, visitors can experience life and work in the Swabian Alb region up close.
-This is especially exciting for children and culture-loving guests.
+One highlight is the Ödenwaldstetten Farmhouse MuseumIn the authentically furnished buildings from the 17th and 19th centuries, visitors can experience firsthand what life and work on the Swabian Alb used to be like.
+Especially exciting for children and culture enthusiasts.

 Length: approx. 9 km